ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 60 minutes.
 Worked on Javascript problems in Homework 3 from Lambda school.
 Only 2 to go!

 **Thoughts**: I feel as though this homework assignment is helping me solidify my basic JS skills and I'm thankful for it.
 Feeling good!

+### Day 44: March 21st, 2017

+**Today's Progress**: Coded for 143 minutes.
+Spent 55 working on Homework 3 from Lambda School and then spent 88 on Adobe Illustrator tutorials.

+**Thoughts**: Feeling great!
+I feel as though I understand Javscript a lot better (espeically local and global scope and how to use this)